ibm-cloud-docs/transit-gateway/connecting-vpcs.md

   You can add the following connection types to your gateway:

+   * **Classic infrastructure** networks allow you to connect to IBM Cloud classic resources.
+Only one classic infrastructure connection is allowed per account.
       * **VPC** networks can contain compute resources, allowing you to connect to your account's VPC resources, or, with approval, another account's VPC resources.
-   * **Classic Infrastructure** networks allow you to connect to IBM Cloud classic resources.
-Only one classic infrastructure connection is allowed per account.
+      * **Direct Link** creates a network connection to and from Direct Link 2.0 gateways so that there is a secure connection to on-premises networks and other resources connected to the transit gateway.

+      If you select **Direct Link**, you must also log in to the [Direct Link console](https://cloud.ibm.com/interconnectivity/direct-link){: external} (using the same IBM Cloud account) and specify **Transit Gateway** as the type of network connection for your direct link.
+You can specify the connection type when you create a direct link, or after your direct link is provisioned.
+For instructions, see [Updating the network connection type](/docs/dl?topic=dl-virtual-connection-types){: external}.

   Once added, all prefixes of a VPC and all subnets of a classic network will be connected to the transit gateway.
 To ensure successful connectivity between VPCs, when creating VPCs that are intended to be interconnected using a transit gateway, make sure to create the VPCs with non-overlapping VPC prefixes.
 To ensure successful connectivity with the classic infrastructure, do not use prefixes in your VPCs that overlap with the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
 Also, don't use addresses from your classic infrastructure subnets.
 To view a list of your classic infrastructure subnets, see [View all subnets](/docs/subnets?topic=subnets-view-all-subnets).
   {: important}